 The failure of the Schlieffen Plan also resulted from several incorrect assumptions that hampered the attack.
 First, they underestimated how quickly the Russians could deploy their troops.

-Six weeks were estimated, leading Moltke to believe France could be defeated before the Russians fully mobilized.
+Moltke estimated six weeks for deployment, leading Germany to believe France could be defeated before the Russians fully mobilized.
 In reality, the Russians first attacked in less than half that time, forcing Moltke to further weaken the German offensive on the Western Front by sending additional troops east.

 The Germans also downplayed the political ramifications of invading neutral Belgium.
-The Germans did not believe the British would stand firm on their commitment defending the Belgians and they would not become bogged down in a continental European war.
+They did not believe the British would stand firm on their commitment to defend Belgium and they would not become bogged down in a continental European war.

 This assumption proved to be false, as Britain joined the war just days after the German invasion of Belgium.
 Fighting the British and French together on the Western Front was never part of the German strategy.

-The combination of the execution of the wrong strategy and a series of key incorrect assumptions led to the failure of the Schlieffen Plan.
-With it Germany was forced to settle into a brutal war of attrition that dramatically lowered their probability of victory in World War I.
+The combination of the execution of the wrong strategy and a series of key incorrect assumptions is why the Schlieffen Plan failed.
+Failure forced Germany to settle into a brutal war of attrition that dramatically lowered their probability of victory in World War I.